Let’s explore some of the best JS frameworks available in the markets for web application development.

 Mentioning a practical fact – At PayPal, while using Node.JS for their application, they found that the app was built twice as fast with fewer files and code.
 It also doubled the requests per second and had a 35% faster response time.
 Compared to other frameworks, Node.JS is useful for generating database queries since JS is used to write queries for databases like MongoDB and CouchDB.

-Another reason for choosing Node.JS can be that it can prove to be ideal for real-time collaborative or also editing-type apps where the user sees the document being modified live by another user like in Google Docs or Dropbox.
+Another reason for choosing Node.JS can be that it can be ideal for real-time collaborative or editing-type apps where the user sees the document being modified live by another user like in Google Docs or Dropbox.
 In addition to that, Node.JS has the largest ecosystem of open source libraries, the npm package ecosystem.
 With the latest update of Node.js, it has better support for ESM.

 - Proxy server: Node technology helps in streaming data from different sources and can be used to proxy some servers.